Shopify/handy/README.md

  <img src="https://github.com/Shopify/handy/blob/main/readme_images/final_abc.png" width="848"/>
 </p>

+6. If you start and stop recording multiple times in a row, a queue will form in the server, so you will have to wait for it to process all your recordings.

-6. Load your exported `.abc` files in Blender.
-You will see the two hands and a cube that acts as a placeholder for the headset, which we also record!
+7. Load your exported `.abc` files in Blender.
+You will see two hands and a cube that acts as a placeholder for the headset, which we also record!

 <p align="center">
  <img src="https://github.com/Shopify/handy/blob/main/readme_images/hands_and_head.PNG" width="600"/>